xchem/acellera-tools/README.md

 The application present at `MDSimulator/app.py` represents a wrapper over the `acemd` MD simulation engine plus a short script to analyze the stability of the protein-ligand complex in terms of RMSD over the simulation.
 For more information over the options available please run `MDSimulator/app.py --help`.

+A simple protein-ligand MD protocol example is included.
+The protocol starts protonating and preparing a crystalographic structure (3PTB, which we filtered to remove non protein atoms: apps/ProteinPreparation/test-data/pipeline_protlig.pdb) using the protein preparation tool.
+Then, we parameterize the native ligand of 3PTB (apps/Parameterization/test-data/pipeline_protlig.mol2) using the Parameterize tool.
+The outputs of these two tasks are then passed to SystemBuilder, which creates a protein-ligand complex ready to run molecular dynamics.
+Finally, this complex is passed to the MDsimulation tool to run a simulation.
+Instructions on how to run all these steps can be found inside each app's README file.

 _References:_
 ```